SargeyWargey/Homoothya/Story/Drafts/Chapter_20.md

 Because I'd told the soldiers where it was.

 That night they made me sleep near the main camp.
-Not tied anymore—where would I run?—but guarded.
+Not tied anymore, but guarded.
 Always watched.

 I lay wrapped in a blanket and stared at stars.
 The same stars shining down on the cave where my family slept.